tudvari/dockerfile-generator/README.md

 ## Ruleset

 - imagename : String type.
-Required.
 - imageversion : String type.
-Required.
 - copy : Array of objects.
-This object has two required property src for the source dir and dst for the destination dir
+This object has two required property SRC for the source directory and DST for the destination directory.
-- cmd : Array of a object, this object has two required property command - the executable command- and args, which is array of arguments.
-Required.
+- cmd : Array of a object, this object has two required property COMMAND - the executable command- and ARGS, which is array of arguments.
-- run : Array of objects, it has two property: command - executable command - and args as arguments of the executable command.
-Optional.
+- run : Array of objects, it has two property: COMMAND - executable command - and ARGS as arguments of the executable command.
 - expose : Array of ports.
-Optional.
-- env : Array of objects it has two property: envname - name of the environment variable -and envvalue value of the environment variable
+- env : Array of objects it has two property: ENVNAME - name of the environment variable -and ENVVALUE value of the environment variable.
 - workdir : Define the working directory.
-Required.

 ## Example input
 ```json